Mission-KI/LP-EDC-Plugin/README.md

 Before running the application, you need to configure the EDPS and DASEEN service credentials in the following files:

 #### Provider Configuration
-Configure your EDPS and DASEEN credentials in `resources/configuration/provider-configuration.properties`.
+Configure your DASEEN API credentials in `resources/configuration/provider-configuration.properties`.
 This step will be replaced with setup over contract agreement in the next version

 #### Service Assets Configuration
 The EDPS and DASEEN service credentials also need to be updated in the asset configuration files:

 1. For EDPS service in `resources/requests/create-edps-asset.json`:
    - Replace `<EDPS_BASE_URL>` with your EDPS base URL
-   - Replace `<API_KEY>` with your EDPS API key

 2. For DASEEN service in `resources/requests/create-daseen-asset.json`:
    - Replace `<DASEEN_BASE_URL>` with your DASEEN base URL